top of page

 Sharon Fillingham

-Sharon Fillingham, our Adult Nurse Advisor, is a Clinical Nurse Specialist and has many years of experience and expertise within the Urology and Urinary Diversions.
-Sharon gives lectures and holds training days to teach other medical professionals across Europe on the Mitrofanoff procedure.
+Sharon Fillingham was a clinical nurse specialist with many years of experience and expertise working with patients with urological conditions and requiring urinary diversions.
+She has recently retired from the NHS.
+As our Adult Nurse Advisor Sharon gives lectures and holds training days to teach other medical professionals across Europe on the Mitrofanoff procedure.
 Sharon is also qualified and works as a Psychosexual Therapist.

-Sharon has worked closely with Mitrofanoff Support since its launch in 2010, and plays a vital role at our Patient Education Days and Mitrofanoff Online Networking Sessions, giving advice and answering questions about managing a Mitrofanoff on a day-to-day basis.
+Sharon has worked closely with Mitrofanoff Support since its launch in 2010, and plays a vital role in our Patient Education Days and Mitrofanoff online networking sessions (MONS), giving advice and answering questions about managing a Mitrofanoff on a day to day basis.

 If you have any questions for Sharon, please email info@mitrofanoffsupport.org.uk